hhanng/EGG-TIMER/README.md

 # EGG-TIMER
-to help you boiled your egg as you wanted.
+this app is to select the preferred time to help you boiled your egg as you wanted.